rintoandrews90/FileOperations-Swift/README.md

 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-The Package Manager is included in Swift 3.0 and above.`:
+The Package Manager is included in Swift 3.0 and above.